 The Responsible Role dropdown list lets you assign a Role that's been established within your organization to a task.
-This assignment places responsibility for that task on all members of that organizational role, and serves as a criteria for task filtering.
-Note that organization members assigned to roles responsible for tasks are not notified of upcoming deadlines.
+This assignment serves as a criteria when filtering your tasks.

 The Assign To dropdown menu allows you to select who the task will be assigned to (including yourself).
 The task can only be assigned to one individual at a time.
 Assigning task to specific people means they'll receive a notification email letting them know the task is their responsibility.
 They'll then be able to see the Task when they select Tasks from their MyBar, and will also receive further email notifications when the task meets certain date-driven criteria.

 The Status field lets you track progress of your tasks.
 By default they're set to 'New' and colored blue, turning red when overdue.
 You can manually toggle between four statuses: new, open, complete and closed.
 Of these only the 'Complete' status requires a date, beyond which point no further notifications are issued for that Task.
 Completed tasks remain visible, but now displayed in grey.
 Closing a task visibly removes it from associated task lists, but you'll always be able to access closed tasks by filtering for them.